mahbubcsedu/Weed-Identification/README.md

 ### 1. Introduction
 ### 2. Common Interface
   * 2.1.
-Sing in to the system
+Sign in to the system
   * 2.2.
 Sign up for the system
   * 2.3.
 Weed database
   * 2.4.
 User profile